 About This Interview

-Stephen J. Cannell (1941-2010) was interviewed for three-and-a-half hours in Pasadena, CA. Cannell talked about the challenges of battling dyslexia and using his innate storytelling ability to break into the television business.
-He described his work with Jack Webb on the series Adam-12 for which he served as head writer/ story editor.
-He discussed his continued work in series television as a creator/ producer, on such series as Toma, Baretta, Baa-Baa Blacksheep, and one of the biggest hits of the 1970s, The Rockford Files.
-For Rockford, he talked about creating the series, selling it to the network, and working with series star James Garner.
-He spoke in great detail about his hit series of the 1980s and 90s, which included The Greatest American Hero, The A-Team, 21 Jump Street, Wiseguy, and The Commish.
-Throughout the interview, Cannell spoke about his approach to storytelling and characterization as well as the processes involved in producing a series for television.
-The interview was conducted by Stephen J. Abramson conducted the interview in Pasadena, CA on June 23, 2004.
+In his three-and-a-half hour Archive interview, Stephen J. Cannell (1941-2010) talks about the challenges of battling dyslexia and using his innate storytelling ability to break into the television business.
+He describes his work with Jack Webb on the series Adam-12 for which he served as head writer/ story editor.
+He discusses his continued work in series television as a creator/ producer, on such series as Toma, Baretta, Baa-Baa Blacksheep, and one of the biggest hits of the 1970s, The Rockford Files.
+For Rockford, he talks about creating the series, selling it to the network, and working with series star James Garner.
+He speaks in great detail about his hit series of the 1980s and 90s, which included The Greatest American Hero, The A-Team, 21 Jump Street, Wiseguy, and The Commish.
+Throughout the interview, Cannell discusses his approach to storytelling and characterization as well as the processes involved in producing a series for television.
+Stephen J. Abramson conducted the interview in Pasadena, CA on June 23, 2004.

 STEPHEN J. CANNELL.
 Born in Los Angeles, California, 5 February 1941.
 University of Oregon, BA 1964.
 Married Marcia C. Finch, 8 August 1964; children: Derek (deceased), Tawnia, Chelsea, Cody.
 Began career as television writer in late 1960s, selling story ideas to Desilu Productions; joined Universal Studios as Head Writer, Adam 12, 1970; creator, writer, producer of other Universal action-adventure programs throughout 1970s; founded Stephen J. Cannell Productions, 1979.
 Recipient: Mystery Writers Award; 4 Emmy Awards; 4 Writers Guild of America Awards.